AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 ### `delete`: Delete client contact

-**Purpose**: Deletes the specified client from ClientBook after listing or finding contacts.
+**Purpose**: Deletes a specified client's contact from ClientBook.

 **Format**: `delete INDEX`

 * Deletes the client at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed client list.
-* `INDEX` must be more than 1, and less than or equal to the index of the last item in the displayed list.
+* `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.

 **Examples**:
 * `delete 2` deletes the 2nd person in the currently displayed list.